 While planes are the obvious highlight of this family-friendly event, there are plenty of others activities.
-Taking their inspiration from the Andrew Sisters, the Manhattan Dolls will perform songs from the 1940s and 50s.
+Taking their inspiration from the Andrew Sisters, America's Sweethearts will perform songs from the 1940s and 50s.
 Also expect crafts, food vendors and moon bounces, plus antique and classic automobiles.
 Last year’s festival hosted 160 cars, and Martin expects similar numbers at this year’s event.

 Ultimately, though, it’s about the history of aviation, “from the classic pre-war aircraft to the post-war fighters and bombers,” says Martin.